To protect the land & to protect unique experiences for All

 Some of these permits are free, while others come with small fees.
 Some are seasonal, and others are required year-round.
 The barriers posed by permits are, more often than not, that they can be confusing and difficult to secure.

 These lands belong to all of us, and while they may not be a perfect solution, the combination of permits, lotteries, and a limited number of walk-up passes—goes a long way toward providing a fair allocation process and ensuring equal access to the opportunity.
 But in the end, they serve a valuable purpose.

 Backcountry & Wilderness Permits.
-If you plan to backpack in a National Park or monument, you will need to secure a backcountry/wilderness permit.
-Check individual park sites for information about how to get your permit.
-Dates to apply for permits vary by park.
+If you plan to backpack in a national park or monument, you will need to secure a backcountry/wilderness permit.
+We've broken down the process for each national park but first here are some important dates to keep in mind.

-You can reserve and camp at many coastal and lower elevation areas in Olympic National Park all year long.
+Reservations to camp at many coastal and lower elevation areas in Olympic National Park are available all year long.
 But reservations for high elevation areas like the Seven Lakes Basin are limited to a shorter summer season (typically mid-July until mid-October).
-If you want to camp in these spots outside of the reservation window, you need to check with the Wilderness Information Center.
+If you want to camp in these spots outside of the reservation window, you need to contact the Wilderness Information Center.

 To build a multi-day itinerary at a popular location: campsites are only available 6 months to the day of when you are booking.
 To book the rest of your trip as campsites become available on the following days, log in into your Recreation.gov account and access your reservations, then modify your permit to add dates to your reservation.

 Trailhead parking: To park at a USFS trailhead in Washington with developed facilities (toilet, picnic table, etc.) you must either display a Northwest Forest Pass that is separate from any applicable overnight permit.